 A summary of how SlowPath processes the first packet in the ingress and egress stages is as follows:

 Ingress stage: SlowPath performs stateful inspection on the initial packet of a connection.
 It does the following during the ingress stage:

 Transfer to the DPI engine: After SlowPath processes the first ingress packet, it transfers the packet to the DPI engine if security policies apply to the traffic.
 The DPI engine enforces the security policy decisions and transfers the packet back to SlowPath.

 Egress stage: SlowPath does the following during the egress stage:

 The packet is then forwarded to its destination.

-After SlowPath fully classifies the flow and decides that the flow is eligible for offload, it programs a connection cache in FastPath.
+After SlowPath fully classifies the flow and decides it's eligible for offload, it programs a connection cache in FastPath.
 Subsequent packets in the connection are offloaded to FastPath.

 After the offload, SlowPath continues to manage the connection, which requires a small amount of x86 CPU involvement.
 If traffic can't be offloaded for any reason, SlowPath continues to process the packets in the connection.

 SlowPath then implements the following processing in the ingress stage:

 SlowPath allows incoming packets from existing RED tunnels.
 These are connections from Sophos Firewall to a Remote Ethernet Device (RED) or site-to-site connections between two Sophos Firewall devices using a layer 2 RED tunnel.

 RED devices connect remote offices through encrypted tunnels over the WAN zone.
 Sophos Firewall in the head office and the RED device in the remote office contain a RED core engine, which processes the RED traffic.
 Static routes determine RED traffic routing from the branch office to the head office.

 The RED core engine in Sophos Firewall decrypts traffic from the remote office to the head office and transfers it to SlowPath to implement firewall and NAT rules.